Peter Diamandis: Biotechnology ventures

 Every year Diamandis hosts the Platinum Longevity Trip for a select group of high-net-worth individuals to learn about advancements in longevity and wellness.

+Diamandis is a member of the executive advisory at Colossal Biosciences.

 Books

 In 2012, with Steven Kotler, Diamandis coauthored Abundance: The Future Is Better Than You Think.
 The nonfiction work argues that advances in technology, entrepreneurship, and philanthropy have the potential to significantly raise global standards of living.
 Abundance was No. 2 on The New York Times Best Seller list, remaining on the list for nine weeks.
 It was No. 1 on the nonfiction bestseller lists of Amazon and Barnes and Noble.

 In 2015, again with Kotler, Diamandis coauthored Bold: How to Go Big, Create Wealth, and Impact the World, which provides analysis and instruction for entrepreneurs interested in learning about exponential technologies, moon-shot thinking, and crowdsourcing.

 January 28, 2020, Kotler and Diamandis released a third book in the "Exponential Mindset Trilogy" series, which includes Abundance and Bold: The Future is Faster Than You Think: How Converging Technologies are Transforming Business, Industries, and Our Lives, which examines the revolutionary changes brought about by convergence.
 The book argues that the already rapid pace of technological innovation is about to get even quicker.

 In February 2022, Diamandis co-authored Life Force: How New Breakthroughs in Precision Medicine Can Transform the Quality of Your Life & Those You Love with Tony Robbins.
 The book, a New York Times bestseller, discusses various ways to boost energy, prevent disease, and extend vitality amidst health uncertainties.

 In January 2025, Diamandis released Longevity Guidebook: How to Slow, Stop, and Reverse Aging—and NOT Die From Something Stupid.